aachyee/fshared/README.md

 ls -la "$(NO_COLOR=1 deno info | grep -E '^Emitted modules cache:' | cut '-d ' -f4)/file${PWD}"
 ```

+But it's enable on deno 2.1.4 or before.
+Why?

 ## Command-Line Usage

 All commands requires `--username` and `--password` flags to authenticate with